Evidence-based research and papers

-A series of papers has been published from this work and the future developments and RPS’s mentoring program implementation will be guided in the principles found in these articles, so we can keep improving the support we offer to our members across GB and internationally.
+A series of papers have been published from this work and the future developments and RPS’s mentoring program implementation will be guided in the principles found in these articles, so we can keep improving the support we offer to our members across GB and internationally.

 Design fundamentals of mentoring programs for pharmacy professionals (Part 1): Considerations for organisations